Emcee: Scot Spencer, Associate Director for Advocacy and Influence, Annie E. Casey Foundation; Board Member, Rail~Volution, Baltimore, Maryland

 Carolyn Flowers, Acting Administrator, Federal Transit Administration, US Department of Transportation, Washington, DC

 Congratulations to the TOD Planning Grantees.
-Find out what regions recieved funding here.
+Find out which regions received funding here.

 The State of the Rail~Volution